 1) All Kids and FamilyCare update.
 Theresa Eagleson provided the report.
 The All Kids Unit (AKU) is making an extra effort to stay current on processing renewals.
 The AKU has shifted some of the initial eligibility staff to process renewals.
 A handout, All Kids Enrollment, was provided and the statistics were discussed (Attachment 2).
-More program statistics are being made available on the department web site at: http://www.hfs.illinois.gov/statistics/
+More program statistics are being made available on the department web site at: Program Enrollment